Written By: Chloe Wilson BSc (Hons) Physiotherapy

 You may be given a collar and cuff sling to support the arm.
 It is really important to let the arm hang by your side without any support through the elbow as this allows gravity to help realign the fracture.
 If there is any pressure through the elbow it pushes the bones together resulting in them healing in the wrong position.

-Medication to relieve pain and inflammation will be prescribed.
+Medication to relieve pain and inflammation will be prescribed following a humerus fracture.
 If it was an open fracture you will also be given antibiotics to help reduce the risk of infection.

 A physical therapist will work through a rehabilitation programme with you following a midshaft humeral fracture.
 Exercises for the elbow, wrist and hand should be started as soon as possible to prevent stiffness and weakness from developing and it is usually fine to take your arm out of your sling to do these.